Online Regularized Statistical Learning in Reproducing Kernel Hilbert Space With Non-Stationary Data: Introduction

 The rest of this paper is organized as follows.
 Section II gives the statistical learning model in RKHS.
 Section III defines the random Tikhonov regularization path of the regression function and proposes an online regularized iterative learning algorithm in RKHS.
 Section IV gives the main results.
-Section V gives the numerical examples.
-Section VI concludes the paper.
+Section V gives the special case with independent and non-identically distributed online data streams.
+Section VI gives the numerical examples.
+Section VII concludes the paper.
+The proofs of all propositions, lemmas, corollaries and theorems in Sections III-V can be found in appendix.